Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 Explore some very big issues when you read the teen novel "Where the Truth Lies" by Jessica Warman.
 How does Emily move forward when her past is shrouded in mystery?
 The gripping plot makes this book a page-turner and keeps teens guessing.

-- For a more complete review, see our Book Review - Where the Truth Lies by Jessica Warman
+You may like to learn a bit more about this book in our Book Review - Where the Truth Lies by Jessica Warman

 5. "Borderline" by Allan Stratton

-Curious about other viewpoints?
-The novel “Borderline” by Allan Stratton portrays the point of view of a Muslim-American teen boy when his world starts falling apart around him.
+This is an action-packed teen novel with plenty of thought behind the big questions of conflicting viewpoints.
+The young adult book "Borderline" by Allan Stratton portrays the point of view of a Muslim-American teenage boy when his world starts falling apart around him.
 This young adult book makes teens think about difficult questions involving family and loyalty, while delivering an attention-grabbing plot.

 6. "Matched" by Ally Condie

-- You can find out more about this fascinating dystopian teen book at: Book Review - Matched by Allie Condie
+Find out more about this awesome dystopian teen book at our Book Review - Matched by Allie Condie.

 7. "Boys, Girls and Other Hazardous Materials" by Rosalind Wiseman, 2010